Is it ever OK to cold-call walk in to a Nurse Manager’s office for a nursing job?

 Like most risky moves, it could pay off big-time…or backfire big-time!

-Is it Ok to walk into apply for a job?
+Is it ever OK to cold-call walk in to a Nurse Manager’s office for a nursing job?
 The Nurse Manager’s view

 Some managers will see walking in to apply for a job as circumventing the process and be irritated.
 They may pointedly inform you to apply through HR like everyone else, and dismiss you while looking down at their desktop.
 That’s the risk.